|

 and glass for the land wights, the sprites of earth and forest.

-And then, when the tree was completely covered, and the royal
+Then, when the tree was covered, and the royal guests were returning

 Arwen had arranged the seating so that the friends of the Ring